Primo Carnera: Professional wrestling career

+He retired from wrestling in 1962.

 Acting career

-Carnera appeared in a short film in 1931.
-During his tenure as world champion he played a fictional version of himself in the 1933 film The Prizefighter and the Lady starring Max Baer and Myrna Loy.
-Here he plays the heavyweight champion who barely holds onto his title with a draw decision after a furious fight with Baer.
-The film was made just a year before Carnera fought Baer for real, in a bout that was as wild as the film version, but ended with a knockout loss for Carnera.
+During his tenure as world champion he played a fictional version of himself in the 1933 film The Prizefighter and the Lady starring Myrna Loy featuring fellow boxers Max Baer and Jack Dempsey.
+He plays the heavyweight champion in a title fight with Baer.

 Carnera had a bit part in the 1949 movie Mighty Joe Young.
 He played himself in the tug-of-war scene with the giant gorilla.
-After being pulled by the ape into a pool of water, Carnera throws a couple of futile punches to Joe's chin.

 He also played a bully boy wrestler in Carol Reed's A Kid for Two Farthings (1955).
 Set in London's Petticoat Lane Market, the film pits Carnera's character against a local bodybuilder who is to marry another character named Sonia, played by Diana Dors.

 Primo appeared in at least ten Italian films between 1939 and 1943, as well as several in the 1950s, like Prince Valiant, in the role of Sligon.
 His last screen role was as the giant Antaeus alongside Steve Reeves in Hercules Unchained (US title, filmed in Italy, 1959, original title Ercole e la regina di Lidia).